13xplod/testapp/README.md

+# TESTAPP

 This is a **simple test app** I created to learn Java and Android development.

-The purpose of this project is to practice:

-- Basic Java programming
-- Android Studio setup
-- RecyclerView implementation
-- Using resources like strings and images

 ---

+## What does this app do?

+- Displays a list of cities in Serbia using **RecyclerView**.
+- Shows **Belgrade** as the capital city with a **star icon**.
+- Other cities have a different city icon.
+- Uses string arrays and images as resources.

+---

+## What did I learn?

+- How to use RecyclerView with custom adapters.
+- How to work with resources (`strings.xml`, images).
+- Basic Android Studio project setup and GitHub integration.

+---

-Feel free to explore the code and follow along if you're learning Android too!
+Feel free to explore the code and learn along!

 ---